vivekydv936/cognitranslate-app/README.md

 (Suggestion: Consider replacing this static image with a GIF to showcase the UI animations!)

 ✨ Features
-CogniTranslate is packed with advanced features designed for a seamless and intuitive user experience:
+CogniTranslate is packed with advanced features designed for a seamless and intuitive user experience:-

 🧠 AI-Powered Translations: Leverages the Gemini 1.5 Flash model for high-quality, nuanced translations that understand context and tone.